Jarodimus/UltimateAdmin/README.md

 10. Remote shutdown and restart.

-11. Access remote machine using alternative to PSEXEC, PAEXEC: [https://github.com/poweradminllc/PAExec](https://github.com/poweradminllc/PAExec)
+11. Manage remote machines using alternative to PSEXEC, PAEXEC: [https://github.com/poweradminllc/PAExec](https://github.com/poweradminllc/PAExec)

-12. Quickly access built-in tools such as Active Directory Users and Computers, Computer Management, Registry Editor, PAExec, and the Command Line all running as administrator.
+12. Quickly access built-in tools such as Active Directory Users and Computers, Computer Management, Registry Editor, PAExec, and the Command Line all running as administrator from the menu.

 Below is a screenshot of the app in demo mode: